Note: This article is part two of a series. Read part one here.

 The War

 Our adversaries’ strategic goal is to destroy the West as a political and economic bloc, and by extension the liberal world order.
 They have two broad aims: destroy the global U.S. military presence through numerous diversions and destroy the West’s economic power.
-Building on the last section, the adversarial entente is counting on us not having the manufacturing capacity or human labor needed to sustain a global war effort.
+Building on the last section, the adversary coalition is counting on us not having the manufacturing capacity or human labor needed to sustain a global war effort.

 Controlling the Narrative and Cementing Economic Influence